 7. See America: A Celebration of our National Parks & Treasured Sites by Creative Action Network

 The Creative Action Network has boldly revived the glorious See America project which was born during New Deal era America.
 The original project implored Americans to “See America First” and spend their tourism dollars right here in the United States.
 The original campaign captured, and inspired, the wanderlust of a generation that won a ferocious world war and defined the American century.
 The legacy of this revitalized campaign is captured in the pages of this compact but completely inspired collection of crowd sourced prints by contemporary artists.
 This rebirth of See America easily rises to the occasion for a new generation.

-Check out episode #52 of RV Family Travel Atlas (Get Ready to See America) for an in-depth interview with Creative Action Network co-counder Max Slavkin about the rebirth of the See America project.
+Check out episode #52 of The RV Atlas (Get Ready to See America) for an in-depth interview with Creative Action Network co-counder Max Slavkin about the rebirth of the See America project.

 8. Route 66: The Mother Road by Michael Wallis